 “I’ve got some ‘extra’ cash available.
 Where or how should I invest it?”

 I know, you may be chuckling at the idea of having too much money.
+‘What to do with excess cash?” might not seem to be much of a problem.
 But seriously, even if you’re not as wealthy as Warren Buffett (who just donated the equivalent of $3.6 billion USD to charity), there have probably been times when you’ve had extra cash.
 Maybe you received an inheritance, sold your business, got a raise, or tucked away some savings beyond your lifestyle reserve.
-There are three main options for this “extra” cash:
+There are three main options for what to do with excess cash:

 - Pay down your mortgage principal or other debt